+It might be more instructive to click on Explore All Users.
 This way you’ll not only see the contents of the folder, but on the left you’ll see the directory tree that will show you where everything is, in relationship to everything else.

 For example, here’s Windows Explorer after I right-clicked on Start, and then clicked on Explore All Users:

 Windows Explorer opens up on the following directory:

 c:\Documents and Settings\All Users\Start Menu

 That’s the directory that is the “All Users” component of the Start Menu.
 You can see the “Programs” subdirectory, which corresponds to the “Programs” or “All Programs” item on the Start Menu.